 This 90-minute performance, accompanied by a large ensemble of nine musicians, visual projections, and dance invites audiences to delve into the unseen world of microorganisms, fostering a sense of wonder and empowerment amidst environmental challenges.

-Mycelium Trailer
+Mycelium VIDEOS

 Main Collaborators